matAlmeida/android-avd-manager/README.md

 # Android AVD Manager

-You can run and create (not implemented yet) Android Virtual Devices without the need to open Android Studio
+You can run and create (not implemented yet, [but possible](https://stackoverflow.com/posts/42840483/revisions)) Android Virtual Devices without the need to open Android Studio

 ## Usage